XiangmingKA/academic-kickstart4/content/project/3 The 3rd Building/index.md

 +++

 # Overview
 This is the star game project at the Unreal Studio at UESTC.
 Designed and developed by Kaiyan Zhang, Wenhan Hao, and me (also known as the F-Greetings team), we decided to create a horror game based on the 3rd lecture building at UESTC.
-To be specific, this is the first double perspectives and double storylines stealth game in history.
+To be specific, this is a double perspectives and double storylines stealth game.
 We are planning to publish this game in a completed version in the coming months.
 There is a demo already published on Steam: https://store.steampowered.com/app/942010/The_3rd_Building/

 # Video
 <video src="./Demo1.mp4" controls="controls" width="640" height="320" autoplay="autoplay">